-The FCC Group is aware that, as it operates in a highly competitive market, it must offer clients added value through technical and economic capabilities.
-In this regard, the FCC Group actively researches and innovates in the latest technology and places a great deal of emphasis on ongoing training for employees.
+The FCC Group is aware that its success in the highly competitive markets where it operates depends on offering clients added value through technical and economic capabilities.
+In this regard, the FCC Group is very active in the field of technological research and innovation and also places a great deal of importance on the ongoing education of its personnel.